Life coaching has changed my life forever.

 The Model is based on the following…

-- Nothing outside of you has the power to make you feel good or bad.
+- Nothing outside of you can make you feel a certain way.

 The CTFAR Model is a life changer.
 Truly, it has changed my life forever and improved the way I experience the world.